Brawmario/libsm64-godot/docs/manual.md

 # LibSM64 Godot addon manual

+NOTE: the node names in the screenshots in this manual are outdated, they should be prefixed with `LibSM64` instead of `SM64`.

 ## Installation

 Grab the latest [release](https://github.com/Brawmario/libsm64-godot/releases) (the `libsm64-godot-addon.vX.Y.Z.zip` file).
 Unzip the `libsm64-godot` into a `addons` folder on the root of your project folder.